 - Post-completion OPT

 A job offer is not required at the time of OPT application as long as the employment is in your field of study.
 All OPT applications must be filed with U.S. Citizenship and Immigration Services (USCIS).
-Check the USCIS website for information regarding the current processing time by clicking here.
+Check the USCIS website for information regarding the current processing time.
 You may NOT begin OPT until an Employment Authorization Document (EAD) has been received from USCIS.

 - OPT automatically terminates when the student transfers to another academic institution or begins to study full time at another educational level.